RockyC36/HomeAssistant-Paper/README.md

 This is my personal custom dashboard for Home Assistant used in my home.

 Posted here both as a backup and for others to use.
+I am **not** a coder or designer, just a Linux hobbyist who loves Home Assistant.

 ## ✨ Features